 I didn’t like what I had to give up in order to advance my career.
 I was sick over living so far away from my family and seeing them only once or twice a year.
 I was done having to miss weddings, graduations, and funerals for gigs or auditions.
 And ask any actor: as soon as you buy a plane ticket to leave town, you will get an audition that you and your agent will resent you for missing.
 I was tired of being on call and having to reshuffle my schedule at the last minute to make it to auditions, and I was really tired of battling LA traffic to get there.

-Funny thing: none of those things bothered me when back when I was in love with acting.
+Funny thing: none of those things bothered me back when I was in love with acting.
 They were just part of the package, and the rewards outweighed the inconveniences and sacrifices.

 Maybe you can relate.
 Perhaps it’s not just the content of your work that’s bumming you out, but also the life that’s built around that work.
 A long commute.
 Being zonked at the end of the day so you can’t even really enjoy your time off.
 Having to wear a uniform that makes you feel bad.
 Bringing your spouse down.
 Not having the vacation time to see the people and places you care about.